k-omura/truetype_Arduino/README.md

 ## truetype
 - Correction that some files can not be read.
 - Unable to read ttf file if file name is long(STM32F103).
-- Faster display of fonts(Algorithm for filling).
+- Faster glyph reading and bitmap generation.
 - Decrease usage of SRAM.
 - Handling of Bezier curve(Currently, provisional processing).